Cedar Pergolas & Patio Covers | Fixup Experts — The Woodlands TX

 Looking for deck work too?

 We also build and repair wooden decks, composite decks, and roof decks.
-See deck build & repair →
+Tell us what you have in mind and we'll be honest about whether we're the right fit.

 Free written quote within 48 hours.
 HOA approval typically 2-4 weeks before construction starts.